apurvacreator/system-design/LLD/Design_Patterns/Creational/README.md

 **Factory Pattern**: Design pattern that provides a way to create objects without exposing the instantiation logic to the client.
 Instead of using new directly, you use a factory method to get instances, often based on input or conditions.

 **Abstract Factory Pattern**: Design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 It’s like a factory of factories, giving you a flexible way to create groups of objects that work well together.

+**Builder Design Pattern**: Separates the construction of a complex object from its representation.
+Instead of cramming all the logic into one huge constructor, the builder breaks it down step-by-step — offering flexibility and clarity, especially when an object has many optional parameters.